pharaox/carnalitas_sex/README.md

 All other conditions and effects are generally the same as in *Make Love*.
 Since the target is not your official consort, you are more likely to get negative [stress impact](#stress-impact) from having sex with them.
 Also, there is a higher chance of the "dubcon" / "dominant player" [sex scene flags](#sex-scene-flags) being requested.

 The [*Make Love* options](#make-love-options) are also available in *Demand Sex*, subject to the same conditions.
 All valid *Demand Sex* partners are eligible for *Include a second partner*.

+#### Rape

+The *Rape* interaction is also similar to its Carnalitas counterpart.
+You rape a prisoner and get similar stress-reducing effects to *[Make Love](#make-love)* as a result, a certain chance for pregnancy, as well as some additional effects, as this is in effect a milder version of the *Torture* vanilla interaction:

+* As with *Torture*, you lose a certain amount of piety (usually 100), unless you have the *Divine Retribution* perk.
+* You lose or gain additional stress if you are *Compassionate*, *Forgiving*, *Sadistic*, or *Vengeful*.
+* You gain some dread if the victim is your liege, a vassal, their close family, or a landed duke or above.
+* The victim gets a *Recently Raped* small health reduction modifier.
+* The victim gets a strong negative opinion modifier on you.
+Their family, spouses, lovers, and friends also get somewhat weaker negative opinion modifiers.

+Only the *Indulge your darker passions* option is available with *Rape*, and its effects are cumulative with those listed above.

+Note that the *Rape* interaction requests a "noncon" scene.
+Such scenes are disabled by default in Carnalitas, and can be enabled by setting the *Non-Consensual Scenes* Carnalitas game rule to *Any*.
+Currently the [sex scene generator](#sex-scene-generator) has limited number of quotes for such scenes, so you may see the fallback empty quote more often.

+Unlike the other sex interactions, this interaction is occasionally also used by the AI.
+The chance for this is higher with lower rapist opinion of the victim, higher victim attraction, lower rapist compassion, the rapist being lustful, or the victim being their rival or a feuding house member.

 #### CBO Interactions